What is bounding box annotation?

 Security & Surveillance

-Annotation Type Precision Level Speed Cost Index Primary Use Case
+Annotation Type What It Captures Speed Relative Cost Primary Use Cases

-🔲 Bounding Box Object location + class ⚡ Very Fast 1× (baseline) Object detection, counting, tracking
+Bounding Box ← Most Popular Object location, size Fastest 1× (baseline) Object detection, counting, tracking

 Polygon Annotation Precise object outline Moderate 3–5× Irregular shapes, instance segmentation